liusy58/LearningCS/docs/DistributedStys/Introduction/TypeOfDisSys/README.md

 We make a distinction between distributed computing systems, distributed information systems, and pervasive systems.
-The